-17. OPERATORS OF A PRIVATE E-CURRENCY BUSINESS
+17. OPERATORS OF A DIGITAL ASSET BUSINESS

-This chapter applies to an Authorised Person engaged in the activity of Operating a Private E-currency Business.
+This chapter applies to an Authorised Person engaged in the activity of Operating a Digital Asset Business.

-The following activities do not constitute Operating a Private E-currency Business:
+The following activities do not constitute Operating a Digital Asset Business:

-trading of Private E-currencies for the Person's own investment purpose;
+trading of Digital Assets for the Person's own investment purpose;

-the issuance of Private E-currencies by a Person and their administration (including sale, redemption);
+the issuance of Digital Assets by a Person and their administration (including sale, redemption);

-any other activity or arrangement that is deemed by the AFSA to not constitute Operating a Private E-currency Business, where necessary and appropriate in order for the AFSA to pursue its objectives.
+any other activity or arrangement that is deemed by the AFSA to not constitute Operating a Digital Asset Business, where necessary and appropriate in order for the AFSA to pursue its objectives.

 17.2.
-Rules Applicable to an Authorised Private E-currency Trading Facility
+Rules Applicable to an Authorised Digital Asset Trading Facility

-In addition to all requirements applicable to Authorised Persons in these rules, GEN, and AML, an Authorised Person carrying on the Market Activity of Operating a Private E-currency Trading Facility must comply with the applicable requirements set out in the AMI, unless the requirements in this chapter expressly provide otherwise.
+In addition to all requirements applicable to Authorised Persons in these rules, GEN, and AML, an Authorised Person carrying on the Market Activity of Operating a Digital Asset Trading Facility must comply with the applicable requirements set out in the AMI, unless the requirements in this chapter expressly provide otherwise.

 17.3.
-Admission of Private E-currencies to trading
+Admission of Digital Assets to trading

-An Authorised Person Operating a Private E-currency Trading Facility may grant admission of Private E-currencies to trading only where it is satisfied that such admission is in accordance with the AMI and an Authorised Private E-currency Trading Facility's Admission to Trading Rules.
+An Authorised Person Operating a Digital Asset Trading Facility may grant admission of Digital Assets to trading only where it is satisfied that such admission is in accordance with the AMI and an Authorised Digital Asset Trading Facility's Admission to Trading Rules.

-An Authorised Person Operating a Private E-currency Trading Facility must not permit trading of Private E-currencies on its facilities unless those Private E-currencies are admitted to, and not suspended from, trading by the Authorised Person Operating a Private E-currency Trading Facility pursuant to Chapter 6 of AMI.
+An Authorised Person Operating a Digital Asset Trading Facility must not permit trading of Digital Assets on its facilities unless those Digital Assets are admitted to, and not suspended from, trading by the Authorised Person Operating a Digital Asset Trading Facility pursuant to Chapter 6 of AMI.